Do You Know What Industries Are Considered High Risk Merchants?

-The terms, “Hard to Place Merchant” and “Higher Risk Merchants” comes from the viewpoint of a credit card payment processor or acquiring bank.
+The terms “Hard to Place Merchant” and “Higher Risk Merchants” comes from the viewpoint of a credit card payment processor or acquiring bank.
 They look at many factors, including the ticket size of a typical sales transaction.
-If your business sells expensive, high ticket items then you are most likely in the high risk category.
+If your business sells expensive, high-ticket items, you are most likely in the high-risk category.

 This is where specialists in High Risk & Hard to Place Merchants come into their own to help you navigate through this process.

 Where’s the risk in processing card payments, you might ask?
-Don’t they take a chunk of every transaction as well as charge other fees?
+Don’t they take a chunk of every transaction and charge other fees?
 How can they possibly lose money?
 What merchants are considered Higher Risk Merchants and why do they pay more?

 In this guide, we examine some of the common causes of fraud.
 We also look at what a business owner should do if the industry it operates in is considered High Risk.
-High Risk Merchants, looking for approvals on a hard to place merchant accounts turn to SecureGlobalPay as their payments processor.
+High-Risk Merchants looking for approvals on a hard to place merchant accounts turn to SecureGlobalPay as their payment processor.